Netdexperts — Agent Guide

 ```

-#### `add_label_option` — Add a label option to a status / label / priority / dropdown column.
+#### `add_label_option` — Add a label option to a label / dropdown column.

 `POST /r/{board_short}/columns/{column_short}/labels` · MCP `create_label_option`